patrikx3/gitlist/README.md

 [//]: #@corifeus-header:end

-This is Klaus Silveira's fork, with multiple themes, sub-modules and updated to PHP7 only and upgraded all components.
+This is Klaus Silveira's fork, with multiple themes (dark/light), sub-modules, uglify-es, webpack, toast, pure Bootstrap 3 and upgraded to PHP7.1 with all components.

 ### PHP > 7.1 only